• Sectors we work in banner(2)

 Quick Reads

 People are always moving.
-The reasons why wealth owners and wealth generators decide to come or go to the UK is always different.
+The reasons why wealth owners and wealth generators decide to come to or leave the UK is always different.

 Here’s my top 5, in no particular order:

 1. Children.
 The UK has world class education facilities and a lot of clients want to give their children the best possible start.
-The Telegraph reports that private school fees are over £16,000 cheaper in the UK than the US, even with the recent VAT on private school fees.
+It is reported that private school fees are over £16,000 cheaper in the UK than the US, even with VAT now being charged on private school fees.

 2. Business.
 Wealth generators from the US may already have an international business with a footprint in the UK that they can either work for or exit from.